thenuwij/thenuwij/README.md

 a usability study coming up.
 It received a High Distinction and a spot in the UNSW CSE Thesis Showcase 2025.

-Elsewhere: **Subtrack**, a personal finance platform with an AI agent that finds recurring payments in your inbox, logs transactions and analyses spending; computer vision work in PyTorch (crop pest detection with YOLOv8s, facial emotion recognition with ResNet-34); and backend engineering from an internship building service-health monitoring APIs on Azure.
+My other projects cover a few areas.
+Subtrack is a personal finance platform with an AI agent that finds recurring payments in your inbox, logs transactions and analyses spending.
+I've also trained computer vision models in PyTorch, including crop pest detection with YOLOv8s and facial emotion recognition with ResNet-34, and built service-health monitoring APIs on Azure during a backend internship.

 I also like work that sits close to how software and hardware interact.
 A real-time FPGA audio pipeline in VHDL using AXI DMA is still one of my favourite things I've built.